-Participants in this immersive programme will learn filmmaking and editing techniques at three residential workshops of six days each.
-They’ll get additional online mentorship while making their films between workshops.
+Participants in this immersive programme learn filmmaking and editing techniques at three residential workshops of six days each.
+They get additional online mentorship while making their films between workshops.

-ChangeChitra will provide professional equipment including cameras and edit suites to work with.
-The programme is free, and ChangeChitra will cover all travel and stay costs during the training and filming.
+ChangeChitra provides professional equipment including cameras and edit suites to work with.
+The programme is free, and ChangeChitra covers all travel and stay costs during the training and filming.
 Participants will not receive a stipend.

-Participants will work in teams of four or five to research, ideate and produce compelling short documentaries on issues that are of interest to American and Indian audiences alike.
-This could range from sustainable development, education and skill building, to women’s empowerment, diversity and pluralism, freedom of expression, among others.
+Participants work in teams of four or five to research, ideate and produce compelling short documentaries on issues that are of interest to American and Indian audiences alike.
+This ranges from sustainable development, education and skill building, to women’s empowerment, diversity and pluralism, freedom of expression, among others.

 Each participant is required to attend 3 workshops of maximum 6 days each, and will be matched to one of five cohorts.
-Each participant will be assigned to a cohort based on their geographic proximity and choice of subject to the five cities where the workshops are taking place.
-All participants will work with their cohort for the entire duration of the program.
-This means that each participant will attend all workshops in the same city, with the same 12-13 participants.
+Each participant is assigned to a cohort based on their geographic proximity and choice of subject to the five cities where the workshops are taking place.
+All participants work with their cohort for the entire duration of the program.
+This means that each participant attends all workshops in the same city, with the same 12-13 participants.
 All participants are also required to work on their film after each workshop, and attend a film festival organised by ChangeChitra.

 Pre Production Workshop (5 days)

 Kochi : March 7 – 11

 Bhubaneshwar : March 11 – 15